egonSchiele/tarsec/tutorials/5-minute-intro.md

 ![](images/5-minute-intro/captures.png)

-`seq` will return an array of matches, this can be hard to work with, so you can capture certain matches and assign them a name:
+`seq` will return an array of matches.
+This can be hard to work with, so you can capture certain matches and assign them a name:

 ```ts
 // define a parser to parse "hello, <name>!"